cloudcell/fuzztest/README.md

 (Timestamped data is saved in a current work directory after every test.)

 ### Roadmap
-1. To save a function output value along with an exit status ("PASS/FAIL") for use in unit tests
+1. To arrange axes on a parallel plot automatically based on a relative influence of a particular parameter to make the visual analysis faster.
 2. To enable automatic comparison and visualization of a current test against saved reference data.
-2. To report "incremental" "PASS/FAIL" i.e. only differences between the current test and previously recorded reference data.
+3. To report "incremental" "PASS/FAIL" i.e. only differences between the current test and previously recorded reference data.
-3. To enable saving test log in a separate log file.

 ***